SystemsApproach/ops/control.rst

 gNMI naturally lends itself to mutual TLS for authentication, and that is the recommended way to secure communications between components that speak gNMI.
-For example, communication between onos-config and its adapters uses gNMI, and therefore, uses mutual TLS.
+For example, communication between x-config and its adapters uses gNMI, and therefore, uses mutual TLS.
 Distributing certificates between components is a problem outside the scope of Runtime Control.
 It is assumed that another tool will be responsible